scilus/nf-pediatric/docs/usage.md

 The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
 For more information and to check if your system is supported, please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

-Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile tracking,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended, since it can lead to different results on different machines dependent on the computer environment.